Art & Design

-The Art department is an outstanding faculty at Buile Hill achieving outstanding results.
+The Art department is an outstanding faculty at Buile Hill Academy achieving exceptional results.
 It is a lead department in the local area and shares good practice with other local schools.
 Pupils are treated as individuals and we nourish their creative minds and ambitions.
-Throughout years 7 and 8 pupils have one art lesson per week, after which they can opt from our range of art GCSE's.
-Pupils experience a range of practical art disciplines including observational drawing, collage, painting, 3d, sprays, mixed media, photography and stitch.
-Pupils will also link to artists through discussions and analysis of their work.
+Throughout years 7, 8 and 9 pupils have one art lesson per week, after which they can opt from our range of Art GCSE's.
+Pupils experience a range of practical art disciplines including observational drawing, collage, painting, 3D, sprays, mixed media, photography, textiles and stitching.
+Pupils will also look at a range of artists through discussions and analysis of their work.

 In the department we have:

-- A chance for all pupils to study art until the end of year 8, after which it becomes an optional subject
+- A chance for all pupils to study art until the end of year 9, after which it becomes an optional subject.

-- A range of GCSE options (art and design, 3D, photography, textiles, fine art)
+- A range of GCSE options (Art, Craft and Design, Photography, Textiles, Fine Art).

 Key Stage 3